Identifying and Prioritizing Generative AI Use Cases in an Organization: An Industrial Case Study: Introduction

-\textbf{Contribution:} The primary contributions of this research are:
+\textbf{Contribution:} This paper addresses how an organisation identifies and prioritises GenAI use cases and how these use cases relate to existing work practices.
+The primary contributions of this research are:

-\begin{itemize} \item The study identifies 41 AI-related use cases in a large energy organisation and links them to the operational needs expressed by employees. \item The study prioritized the identified AI use cases based on their business importance, ease of implementation, and expected organizational value. \item Two pilot cases were proposed to demonstrate the capability and practical applicability of generative AI in an energy organization. \item The study provides empirical insights into the adoption of generative AI in energy organizations, offering practical guidance for aligning AI initiatives with existing organizational workflows.
+\begin{itemize} \item The study identifies 41 AI-related use cases in a large energy organisation and links them to the operational needs expressed by employees. \item The study prioritised the identified AI use cases based on their business importance, ease of implementation, and expected organisational value. \item Two pilot cases were proposed to demonstrate the capability and practical applicability of LLM-based agent in an energy organisation. \item The study provides empirical insights into the adoption of generative AI and LLM-based agent in energy organisations, offering practical guidance for aligning AI initiatives with existing organisational workflows. \end{itemize}